Maria Victoria Henao, Pablo Escobar’s Wife, And His Mistress Virginia Vallejo García: A Historical Outline

 — Anna Gaudreault (@ladevita12) August 6, 2017

-However, the two finally eloped, and the following year, Juan Pablo Escobar, presently named Sebastián Marroquín was born, and Manuela Escobar, his sister, soon after.
-Pablo Escobar reportedly had numerous mistresses throughout their marriage with Colombian journalist and writer Virginia Vallejo García, and Griselda Blanco, one of the most feared female drug dealers in Colombia being amongst them.
+However, the two finally eloped, and the following year, Juan Pablo, presently named Sebastián Marroquín was born, and Manuela Escobar, his sister, soon after.
+Escobar reportedly had numerous mistresses throughout their marriage with Colombian journalist and writer Virginia Vallejo García, and Griselda Blanco, one of the most feared female drug dealers in Colombia being amongst them.

 LOVING PABLO se presentará durante el FESTIVAL DE CINE DE VENECIA, Javier Bardem y Penélope Cruz encarnan a Pablo Escobar y Virginia Vallejo pic.twitter.com/mnwEwG6sQA